Dark Matter-Induced Baryonic Feedback in Galaxies: Conclusion

 \acknowledgments{We are grateful to Melissa Diamond, Rebecca Leane, Nirmal Raj, Volker Springel, and Haibo Yu for useful correspondence and discussions.
-This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Arthur B. McDonald Canadian Astroparticle Physics Research Institute.
+This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Canada First Research Excellence Fund through the Arthur B. McDonald Canadian Astroparticle Physics Research Institute.
 The work of HA was supported in part by the National Key R\&D Program of China under Grants No. 2021YFC2203100 and No. 2017YFA0402204, the NSFC under Grant No. 11975134, and the Tsinghua University Dushi Program No. 53120200422.
 JFA is supported in part by the U.S. Department of Energy under Contract DE-AC02-76SF00515.}

 \onecolumngrid